 In this scheme, the Baroque is what takes shape in the shadows; an about-face to the Renaissance and a preface to the Enlightenment.

-In alignment with our essay on The New Vertigo, the Baroque is also epoché, suspension, up-in-the-air, a surface of the Floating World, and so it may be useful to think of it as governed not so much by dialectics and argumentation than by narrative, contrivance, apparition and agglomeration.
-We are trapped in an immersive mystery-play staged for the benefit of the Great Theatre of the World; in Kraus’ Last Days of Mankind glimpsed through a cracked, gilded écran.
+In alignment with our essay on The New Vertigo, the Baroque is also epoché, suspension, up-in-the-air, a surface of the Floating World, and so it may be useful to think of it as being governed not so much by dialectics and argumentation than through narrative, contrivance, apparition and agglomeration.
+We are trapped in an immersive mystery-play staged for the benefit of the Great Theatre of the World; in Kraus’ Last Days of Mankind captured through a cracked, gilded écran.

 The disdain for detail that Burkhardt thought of as characteristically Baroque is not unlike the noise produced by our own, intensely granular refluxes of information, reification and disinformation.
 There’s a natively misleading quality to the Baroque that registers not with the slickness of lies but with an almost televisual fuzz, riddled with insinuation.